TL; DR (also known as takeaways): Your culture may be standing in the way of…

 - standards for content style, quality, readability, voice, and tone

 - a single, organization-wide taxonomy

 - a plan to measure content effectiveness and make future decisions based on what you find

-Simply having the content strategy documents is not enough.
+Simply having the content strategy tramadol no prescription needed documents is not enough.
 In order for content strategy to become part of the way your organization works, each person involved in planning, creating, managing, reviewing, publishing, and promoting content must make a commitment to stay true to the strategies and policies.
 Executives overseeing the organization’s programs must also make that same commitment.

 And that commitment must be explicit — each person needs to actually take the steps to make the commitment.
 We have developed a commitments document outlining the commitments for each person with a content-related role: Each subject-matter expert, each member of the digital, content, communications, and marketing team involved with content, and each executive who oversees any of those areas.